fatemehhaji/instruction-generation-and-tuning/README.md

 | **Mistral-7B-Instruct-Sentiment-Tuned** | 6.9803 | 0.06092 | 0.1918  | 0.8668    |
 | **Mistral-7B-Sentiment-Tuned**     | 11.6970    | 0.02733 | 0.0652  | 0.2647    |

-Fine-tuning with the sentiment dataset significantly enhanced precision and accuracy, improving the model's ability to detect sentiments correctly.
+**Mistral-7B-Instruct-v0.2** exhibited higher BLEU, ROUGE-L, and BERTScore values, indicating that fine-tuning on the sentiment dataset compromised the models' generalization abilities for the Alpaca dataset tasks.

 ### Out-of-Sample Instructions and Comparisons
 We generated 10 completely out-of-sample instructions to test the models' generalization ability.
 These instructions were unrelated to the original training data.